Dev-iL/streamlit-ldap-authenticator/README.md

 - Save user info in Session state
 - Save encrypted user info in cookie

-Logout Process is as follow
+Logout Process is as follows
 When user click `Sign out` button

 - Execute `callback` argument function.
 If `'cancel'` is return, will not continue